OWASP/www-project-csrfguard/index.md

 <!-- rebuild 40 -->

 The OWASP CSRFGuard is one of the world’s most popular free security tools and is actively maintained by a pool of international volunteers*.
-It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
-It's also a great tool for experienced pentesters to use for manual security testing.

 Welcome to the home of the OWASP CSRFGuard Project!
 OWASP CSRFGuard is a library that implements a variant of the synchronizer token pattern to mitigate the risk of Cross-Site Request Forgery (CSRF) attacks.